DETAILED ACTION

 To the extent Watt does not explicitly define the access tokens of the figure 1 embodiment, Watt demonstrates that it was known before the effective filing date of the claimed invention to use access tokens as described in the preceding paragraph (Watt: pages 17-19, at least Access Token).
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement the access tokens of Watt’s figure 1 as found in the Watt’s later description of access tokens.
 This implementation would have been obvious because one of ordinary skill in the art would have found: the implementation of is an application of a known element and technique yielding a predictable result for authentication, which was known and disclosed by the authors of Watt.

-return the permissions certificate data structure to the requesting computing system whereby the requesting computing system will be permitted to accomplish the at least a subset of the at least one transaction on behalf of the user with a transacting party in place of the certificate issuer computing system based on possession of the permissions certificate data structure paired with a cryptographic signature based on a private cryptographic key associated with the requesting computing system.
+return the permissions certificate data structure to the requesting computing system whereby the requesting computing system will be permitted to accomplish the at least a subset of the at least one transaction on behalf of the user with a transacting party, by attaching the permissions certificate data structure to a request for the transaction, in place of the certificate issuer computing system.

 Claim 7